PaulR1209/hangman/README.md

 # Project Portfolio 3: Hangman

 My Hangman game is a Python terminal game that runs on Heroku.
 The aim of the game is to guess the hidden word before the hangman image is completed.
+This game is targeted at people of any ages, who want to engage in a quick brainteaser.

 * Find the link to the game [here](https://hangman-pp3-2024-2fbba5f87d9d.herokuapp.com/)
 * The repository link is [here](https://github.com/PaulR1209/hangman)

 ## How to Play

 1. To start, there will be a hidden word displayed as underscores, with with an image of the Hangman, and the amount of lives you have.
+This hidden word is chosen at random from my words.py file.
+I was able to execute this by importing the random library.
 2. You will be prompted to guess a letter.
 3. If you guess correctly, the letter will be revealed in the relevant space.
 If you guess wrong, the hangman image will progress to the next stage, and you will lose a life.
 4. You win by guessing all letters correctly.